fenago/katacoda-scenarios/apache-spark/apache-spark-file-formats-hadoop-sequence/steps/6/text.md

 }
 ```

 As you can see from the screenshot above, we now have the RDD[(String, Int)].
 We can now simply perform all the operations we usually do on RDDs.
-We have to use the toString method when converting from Hadoop’s Text type and the get method for other data types.
+We have to use the toString method when converting from Hadoop's Text type and the get method for other data types.

 **Step 5:** Let us now collect the RDD and check out the results.